Philosophy of Humor

 While there is only speculation about how humor developed in early humans, we know that by the late 6th century BCE the Greeks had institutionalized it in the ritual known as comedy, and that it was performed with a contrasting dramatic form known as tragedy.
 Both were based on the violation of mental patterns and expectations, and in both the world is a tangle of conflicting systems where humans live in the shadow of failure, folly, and death.
 Like tragedy, comedy represents life as full of tension, danger, and struggle, with success or failure often depending on chance factors.
 Where they differ is in the responses of the lead characters to life’s incongruities.
 Identifying with these characters, audiences at comedies and tragedies have contrasting responses to events in the dramas.
 And because these responses carry over to similar situations in life, comedy and tragedy embody contrasting responses to the incongruities in life.
 (Morreall 1999, ch.
 1–4).

 Tragedy valorizes serious, emotional engagement with life’s problems, even struggle to the death.
 Along with epic, it is part of the Western heroic tradition that extols ideals, the willingness to fight for them, and honor.
-The tragic ethos is linked to patriarchy and militarism—many of its heroes are kings and conquerors—and it valorizes what Conrad Hyers (1996) calls Warrior Virtues—blind obedience, the willingness to kill or die on command, unquestioning loyalty, single-mindedness, resoluteness of purpose, and pride.
+The tragic ethos is linked to patriarchy and militarism—most of its heroes are kings and conquerors—and it valorizes what Conrad Hyers (1996) calls Warrior Virtues—blind obedience, the willingness to kill or die on command, unquestioning loyalty, single-mindedness, resoluteness of purpose, and pride.

 Comedy, by contrast, embodies an anti-heroic, pragmatic attitude toward life’s incongruities.
 From Aristophanes’ Lysistrata to Charlie Chaplin’s The Great Dictator to Michael Moore’s Fahrenheit 9/11, comedy has mocked the irrationality of militarism and blind respect for authority.
 Its own methods of handling conflict include deal-making, trickery, getting an enemy drunk, and running away.
 As the Irish saying goes, you’re only a coward for a moment, but you’re dead for the rest of your life.
 In place of Warrior Virtues, it extols critical thinking, cleverness, adaptability, and an appreciation of physical pleasures like eating, drinking, and sex.